bhattbhavesh91/cowin-vaccination-slot-availability/README.md

 # CoWIN vaccination slot availability using Python

-Script to check the available slots for Covid-19 Vaccination Centers from CoWIN API in India
+Script to check the available slots for Covid-19 Vaccination Centers from CoWIN API in India.
+This CANNOT book slots automatically.

 <!---
 [Link to the Website](https://cowin-vaccination-appointment.herokuapp.com/)